-People in the Northeast could prevent a COVID-19 surge like the one in the South by following these measures, Fauci says
+People in the Northeast could prevent a Covid-19 surge like the one in the South by following these measures, Fauci says

 “It is within our power, and within our grasp, to prevent that from occurring,” Fauci, director of the National Institute of Allergy and Infectious Diseases, told CNN on Monday.

-The way to do it, he said, is by utilizing mitigation measures like wearing masks indoors and in schools, as well as increasing vaccination rates.
+The way to do it, he said, is by utilizing mitigation measures such as wearing masks indoors and in schools, as well as increasing vaccination rates.

 The idea of vaccine mandates for schools and businesses has sparked debate through much of the country, but with the spread of the Delta variant, more leaders are adopting such methods.